psschwei/bees-in-a-pod/README.md

 * ~~Create a function signature for agents (to standardize output, etc.)~~
 * ~~Use deployments instead of jobs~~
 * ~~Simple build process for making containers from agents~~
-* Update agents to use custom build process
+* ~~Update agents to use custom build process~~
-* Orchestrate an agentic workflow using Argo or Tekton
+* Orchestrate a multi-agent workflow using Argo or Tekton
 * ...
 * ...